andli/pymkm/README.md

 The included sample app can update your stock prices to trend for non-foils, and to a competitive prices for foils, all rounded to nearest .25 €.
 A confirmation step allows you to check the result before uploading the new prices.

 **NOTE:** Use this functionality at your own risk, I take no responsibility for the resulting prices.
+See 'price calculation' below.

 The app also keeps track of how many API requests your have left each day.